-Americans are losing sleep over the cost of health care more than other money worries, according to a new national poll by CreditCards.com.
+Americans lose sleep over health care more than any other money worry, according to a new CreditCards.com poll

 In a telephone survey of 1,000 U.S. adults, 38 percent said they toss and turn over health care and insurance bills – up from 29 percent in a similar survey done in 2016.
 Health care hasn’t been such a big source of insomnia since 2009 (35 percent), when newly inaugurated President Barack Obama rolled out his landmark health care reform bill.
 The recent debate in Washington about overhauling the health care system again likely exacerbated a financial worry that bugs consumers even in times of political calm.

 “Health care costs are one of the three major drivers of delinquencies in consumer credit,” said James Chessen, chief economist at the American Bankers Association.
 “I think it’s always a concern.
 For individuals who are living paycheck to paycheck, that’s one cough or accident away from creating a financial problem.”